Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 In choosing your potting mix, you could opt for the commercial soils available at your nearest hardware.
 On a comparison by Mountain Crest Gardens, you’ll find that under the same controlled environment, each soil differs.

-But you could always make your own.
-It’s way cheaper especially if you already have resources at your garden.
+You could always make your own soil mix, which is way cheaper especially if you already have resources at your garden.
 And it’s a fun way to get yourself more involved in your garden.

 When creating your mix, it is important to keep in mind that the soil should drain very well.
 There’s no fixed recipe for the ‘perfect’ potting mix because it depends on what’s available in your area and what will fit your need.
 Plus, not all plants are the same.